-GUP Condition Stanford Compliance special events and high impact events on campus.
+GUP Condition Stanford Compliance R.5.
+Maintenance of hotline for noise complaints.
+Stanford continues to meet the GUP condition by operating the noise hotline at (650) 724-4900, which was established to log complaints related to outdoor special events and high impact events on campus.
 Stanford continues to use this hotline to record concerns about noise disruptions and complaints on campus.
 In FY 17, a change was made in the hotline structure in order to provide callers the option to connect to Stanford Public Safety dispatch at (650) 329-2413 for timely action regarding the complaint, or the caller can log a noise complaint with the operator mail box.
-All of the 13 noise complaints received during the AR 17 reporting period to the noise hotline were from campus residents about noises within residential areas on-campus, such as party noise and loud music.
+Six of the eight noise complaints received during the AR 18 reporting period to the noise hotline were regarding equipment problems or problems with mechanical systems within buildings.
+One complaint was about construction noise, and one complaint was about residential party noise on-campus.
 Stanford continues to work with different types of residential communities to maintain acceptable levels of noise and strengthen communications between campus community members.
 S. Additional Conditions S.1.
 Acceptance of Conditions of Approval.
 See Annual Report 1.